Everiuss/Everiuss/README.md

 ### Hi there 👋

+My name is Marlon Uriel Munguia Guizar.

+I'm currently studying Computer science in the University of Guadalajara in México.
+I'm trying my best to learn new things.
+I would love to become a videogame developer.
+I like mobile development.

 <!--
 **Everiuss/Everiuss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.